jvandenaardweg/coinaly/README.md

 # Setup
 Setup is only needed when you want to develop yourself.
 If you just want to try it out you can at our Alpha website: https://simpletrade.herokuapp.com/

-Since this project is in early development, using this is at your own risk.
+This project is in early development, some features might not work yet.

 ## Bittrex API permissions
 In order to use this you need to have a Bittrex API key so we can read your orders and balances.
 An Bittrex API key can be created here: [https://bittrex.com/Manage#sectionApi](https://bittrex.com/Manage#sectionApi).
 After creating, please remember the `key` and `secret`.
 We need that later in the setup.